isomerpages/moe-pasirrissec/pages/Device Management Application.md

 ![Infographic on DMA Parent Options](/images/ip8%20-%20infographic%20on%20the%20pld%20initiative_2023.jpg)

-For parents / guardians who wish to choose Option A or Option B, please fill in the [Option Form for After-School DMA Parent Options](https://go.gov.sg/prss-dma-option).
+For parents / guardians who wish to choose Option A or Option B, please fill in the [Option Form](https://go.gov.sg/prss-dma-option) for After-School DMA Parent Options

 Once the school has onboarded, the parents / guardians will receive an activation e-mail from Mobile Guardian via the e-mail address that they have provided to the school.
 If the activation e-mail is not found in the Inbox, please check the ‘Junk Folder’ or ‘Spam Folder’ for the e-mail notification.